Cornelius Castoriadis: Psychoanalyst

 When Jacques Lacan's disputes with the International Psychoanalytical Association led to a split and the formation of the École Freudienne de Paris (EFP) in 1964, Castoriadis became a member (as a non-practitioner).

 In 1968, Castoriadis married his second spouse, Piera Aulagnier, a French psychoanalyst who had undergone psychoanalytic treatment under Lacan from 1955 until 1961.

 In 1969, Castoriadis and Aulagnier split from the EFP to join the Organisation psychanalytique de langue française (OPLF), the so-called "Quatrième Groupe" (Fourth Group), (Note: It was called the Fourth Group because it was the fourth major psychoanalytic group to emerge in France, following SPP (founded 1926), EFP (1964–1980; originally known as SFP, 1953–1963), and APF (founded 1964).) a psychoanalytic group that claims to follow principles and methods that have opened up a third way between Lacanianism and the standards of the International Psychoanalytical Association.

 Castoriadis began to practice analysis in 1973 after he had undergone analysis in the 1960s, first with Irène Roubleff (EFP) and then later with Michel Renard (SFP).
-In the early 1970s, he worked for a time with chronically psychotic patients at the Maison Blanche Psychiatric Hospital.
+Between 1974 and 1976, he worked with chronically psychotic patients at the Maison Blanche Psychiatric Hospital.

-His psychoanalytic thought was developed in a Lacanian milieu but adopted a critical stance from the outset.
+Although his psychoanalytic thought developed within a Lacanian milieu, it adopted a critical stance from the outset.